 Searching for the best Android apps is daunting.
 Whether you need a great weather app or a new browser, there are always dozens available.
 Here at AndroidPIT, we’ve spent hours curating the top Android apps for every purpose, and compiled them into one list.
-Here are the best Android apps of 2016, which now includes our current favorite weather and launcher apps.
+Here are the best Android apps of 2016, which now includes our current favorite productivity and job search apps.

 There are plenty of weather apps available that are more accurate and better looking than the ones that come pre-installed on your Android device.